segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 - Authorize Facebook Ads and select a Facebook account ID to sync to.

 > info ""
-> The destination needs to be added within the Engage space and not through the connections pipeline to regular sources.
+> Add the destination within the Engage space and not through the connections pipeline to ensure proper configuration.

 ### 2. Create an audience in Engage & connect to Facebook